 Along with creating an e-course comes about a zillion other things I need to do, like creating a membership site where the course will actually exist and where members can log in to access the content.
 As a web designer, it feels a little sacrilegious to hire someone to do this for me, so I’m aiming to do it on my own.
 This might be the sort of the thing that would save me a lot of time to hire out to someone else though.
 We’ll see when it comes down to it!

-I’ve been thinking a lot about The Nectar Collective’s logo lately, and I don’t know if it feels right for us anymore.
+I’ve been thinking a lot about my logo lately, and I don’t know if it feels right for us anymore.
 I still want our brand to feel fun, warm, and inviting, but I think our current logo looks a little too playful.
 I’ve also always disliked the fact that it’s asymmetrical and doesn’t work horizontally (neurotic perfectionist rears its ugly head again).
 I want to create something more clean and versatile.
 What do you think?
 Do you like the logo?
 Think we can do better?

 4. Take professional headshots